 #1 – Kilmainham Goal – A fascinating educational place to visit in Dublin

-Why it’s so awesome: Kilmainham is a former prison that once held rebel leaders and Irish Republicans and it played a powerful role in Dublin’s history.
+Why it’s so awesome: Kilmainham Gaol is a former prison that once held rebel leaders and Irish Republicans and it played a powerful role in Dublin’s history and Irish independence.
 This is one of the most important points of interest in Dublinthat should be on every backpacking Ireland travel guide because it’s so closely linked to the present day and the politics and structure of Irish society.

 What to do there: This goal is located just outside of the city, so it’s easy enough to get there.
 Take a tour if you want to hear all the stories about the goal and afterwards you can head up to the Irish Museum of Modern Art, which is nearby.
 There are also some good food places nearby as well including Union 8 and Storyboard.